kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 I don't find anything.
 Now I remember. `diff` was one of the candidates which were not good.
 It was something with `md5`.

 And here I have it: `md5sum`, and it is contained in a script named `mysql_cmp.sh`.
+I have written the script a couple of days ago and I can't remember.
+I guess this is the result of having done something with utmost satisfaction, when as a result the mind puts things at rest.

-This script compares all the files and takes action if `md5sum` is different.
+This script compares all the files and takes action if the `md5sum` of files which should be equal is different.

+Looking at the script, the first thing I see is that it is triggered by a file.
+This file should have been written to by another script which just adds the name of the slave having problems.
+This file is read and reset, the list of lines is made unique, so the script is fed with the names of the slaves to take action on.

+Obviously, the supervising script writing the trigger file will be called much more often than this script.
+Or the other way around: I don't take action the moment I notice a problem, but only in much bigger intervals as the repair action may take much longer.
+Otherwise I might call the repair script again and again while it is still running with unknown consequences.

+If the trigger file is empty, no action is taken at all.
+So this script only knows about slaves, not about files which are different.
+This is what the script tries to find out.